 This is the place all you health-minded food lovers will find a whole-food, non-exclusive recipe collection, adjusted for modern lifestyles – healthy, healing, and macronutrient balanced.

 Welcome to Dinner In Provence!
-We’re so glad you’re here.
+I’m so glad you’re here.

 So now the real question: What are you cooking tonight?
-Check out our Recipe Collection here.
-Have fun!
+Check out my ever-growing, curated Recipe Collection here.